Difference between Radar precipitation data stage 2 and stage 4

 References:

-1. http://nanzt.info/wp-content/uploads/2008/05/stage2-4.19hydro.pdf
+1. https://nanzt.info/wp-content/uploads/2008/05/stage2-4.19hydro.pdf

 2. http://www.emc.ncep.noaa.gov/mmb/ylin/pcpanl/QandA/